 A Service typically involves the following contributors.
-Depending on your workflow and the size of your company, many of these contributors might be combined into one person (example: Creator and Owner might be the same person).
+Depending on your workflow and the size of your company, many of these contributors might be combined into one person (ex: Creator and owner might be the same person):

 - Creator: User who creates the Service.
 This is typically a member of the Services Team. - Owner: User who manages the Service.
 This is typically a member of the Services Team. - Approver: User who ensures that the Service is ready to be released and made operational in a live environment.
 This is typically the Service/IT Manager. - Consumer: Person who uses the Service.
-This is typically a customer or user logging a record.
+This is typically a Customer or User (technician) logging a record.